-- 2. Click the representation. - Using a touch screen: - Method 1 - 1.
-Swipe in and out on the left edge of the screen.
-Representations of all available workspaces are displayed along the left edge of the screen. - 2.
-Tap the desired workspace. - Method 2 - 1.
-Swipe in from the left edge of the screen to navigate to the next available workspace. - 2.
-Repeat step 1 until you navigate to the desired workspace. - To navigate to the most recently accessed workspace (application, PC settings, or desktop), do one of the following: - Using a pointing device: Move the pointer to the extreme top-left corner of the screen until the Windows screen-control icon [□] is displayed; then click the icon. - Using a touch screen: Swipe in from the left edge of the screen.
+- 2. Click the representation.

+- Using a touch screen:

+- Method 1

+- 1. Swipe in and out on the left edge of the screen.
+Representations of all available workspaces are displayed along the left edge of the screen.

+- 2. Tap the desired workspace.

+- Method 2

+- 1. Swipe in from the left edge of the screen to navigate to the next available workspace.

+- 2. Repeat step 1 until you navigate to the desired workspace.

+- To navigate to the most recently accessed workspace (application, PC settings, or desktop), do one

+of the following:

+- Using a touch screen: Swipe in from the left edge of the screen.

 For information about using other features of the Windows 8.1 operating system, open the Help+Tips application from the Start screen or Apps screen, or refer to the Windows help system.
-For more information, see "Windows help system" on page 125.
+For more information, see "Windows help system" on page 123.